-This was Sam Peckinpah's third Western feature.
-The first, Ride the High Country (above), was one of the great twilight Westerns — a tale of the passing of the West and of the men who tamed it and of the code they lived by.
-Peckinpah didn't write that film.
+This was Sam Peckinpah’s fourth Western feature.
+The second, Ride the High Country (above), was one of the great twilight Westerns — a tale of the passing of the West and of the men who tamed it and of the code they lived by.
+Peckinpah didn’t write that film.
 He did co-write The Wild Bunch.
 It has elements of the twilight Western.
 Its protagonists are aging outlaws off on one last adventure just before WWI — but these men have only the crudest sort of code, which basically boils down to the idea that there should be honor among thieves.

 They think nothing of murdering innocent bystanders to get what they want.
 They tolerate one of their band murdering a former lover because she’s left him for a crud.
 They’re content to murder U. S. soldiers in order to steal weapons for a corrupt Mexican tyrant, in return for cash.
 They’re not above using unarmed women as shields in a gunfight.

 Yet somehow Peckinpah sees honor in these men — because they like to do things the hard way (why?) and because they stick together.
 In a famous scene, the leader of the outlaw band played by William Holden says, to quell an argument in the ranks, “When you side with a man you stay with him.
 If you can’t do that you’re just some kind of animal — you’re finished.”
 But if you side with a man in order to do bestial things, what the hell does a code like that add up to?
 Nothing much, really.